gemmaellis16/yoga-project/README.md

 I also used  the grid from bootstrap and as also some icons to make the section more visually appealing with images from my own collection and different names for the people in the images (I have consent of these people).

 ##### About Section
 I used an example layout from https://www.w3schools.com/howto/howto_css_about_page.asp/ to create the about section to introduce the user to the teacher.
 With the same image layout that was used in the testimonials section for consistency over the pages.

+I added an information/etiquette/tips section because as a new student to yoga they may feel uncomfortable entering a studio without any prior knowledeg of what to bring and of what to expect ect so this may help those that are unconfident accessing the studio alone.

 In addition I added two downloadable links on this page, one of a sample relaxation script which had audio and the second of a student registration form that would be required upon visiting the studio for the first time.
 Again I added fontawesome icons to the headers to be more appealing.

 ##### Gallery